 Visiting Mexico City needs to involve the cultural scene.
 It’s bursting at the seams with incredible restaurants and unique cuisine, gorgeous parks, and incredible options for accommodation.

-The center of it all.
+The centre of it all.

 Viajero CDMX Centro Hostel is a beautifully designed property in a safe historic neighborhood.
 Surrounded by Mexican culture and history, the hostel is packed with local art and craft showcasing the unique artisanal creatives of the area.
 Choose from a private room (with breakfast included), a single private ensuite, or a range of dorms from six to twelve beds.
 Female dorms are available for solo female travellers.